Founding Investors

 Jeff’s partner Kim Seashore is a math professor at San Francisco State University.
 Together they’ve enjoyed living in a cohousing community and raising two young men in Berkeley.

-Joanne began her career as an attorney in Boston working to assist low income and working families to secure benefits and compensation to stabilize their incomes.
+Joanne began her career as an attorney in Boston working to assist low-income and working families to secure benefits and compensation to stabilize their incomes.
 Shortly after relocating to the Bay Area, she served as a staff attorney at HomeBase, a non-profit, public policy law firm that works with communities to develop effective responses to homelessness through research, policy development, planning, and advocacy.
-Joanne then moved to the East Bay and became a public interest law counselor at UC-Berkeley School of Law School, where she began the school’s public interest mentorship program.
-She was quickly elevated to the role of Executive Director of Career Development, where she oversaw counseling, recruiting and all programming for students and alumni.
+Joanne then moved to the East Bay and became a public interest law counselor at UC-Berkeley School of Law School, where she began the law school’s public interest mentorship program.
+She was soon promoted to the role of Executive Director of Career Development, where she oversaw counseling, recruiting, and all career-related programming for students and alumni.
 As Executive Director, she launched the law school’s first post-graduate public interest law fellowship program, which financially supports recent graduates who are pursuing public interest careers.
-Joanne earned her undergraduate degree at Cornell University and her J.D. at Boston College Law School.
-She also serves on the Board of Directors for East Bay Agency for Children.
-In addition, she has worked on numerous political and ballot initiative campaigns in Massachusetts and locally.
-She lives with her husband and three children in Oakland.

 Ken has more than 30 years of experience related to housing, land use, and transportation planning.
 Ken Kirkey leads the Regional Impact Council, All Home’s regional roundtable of leaders and stakeholders tackling housing insecurity and homelessness.